ReevesLab/CytoDRAV/README.md

    if(!require(devtools)) install.packages("devtools") # If not already installed
    devtools::install_github("ReevesLab/CytoDRAV", ref="PkgDev", force=T, dependencies=T)
    ```
+   This command will progress through the required packages.
+It may prompt you for input, please select accordingly and make sure that if it asks for you to install Bioconductor, select `yes`

    This will install CytoDRAV and all required packages.
 3. Exit the R session by typing `q()` and then entering `n` and return.
 4. In the terminal enter the following lines, hitting return after each line: